hussius/deeplearning-biology/README.md

 A convolutional net that can learn features which are useful for predicting properties of novel molecules; “molecular fingerprints”.
 The net works on a graph where atoms are nodes and bonds are edges.
 Developed by the group of Ryan Adams, who used to co-host the very good [Talking Machines](http://www.thetalkingmachines.com/) podcast.

-**Deep-learning models for Drug Discovery and Quantum Chemistry** [[github](https://github.com/deepchem/deepchem)][[Python library](http://deepchem.io/)][[preprint](https://arxiv.org/abs/1611.03199)]
+**One-shot learning models for drug discovery and DeepChem** [[github](https://github.com/deepchem/deepchem)][[Python library](http://deepchem.io/)][[paper](http://pubs.acs.org/doi/abs/10.1021/acscentsci.6b00367)]

-This is a "...
-[P]ython library that aims to make the use of machine-learning in drug discovery straightforward and convenient" which checks a lot of boxes when it comes to advanced is deep learning: one-shot learning, graph convolutional networks, learning from less data, and LSTM embeddings.
+DeepChem is a "...
+[P]ython library that aims to make the use of machine-learning in drug discovery straightforward and convenient" which checks a lot of boxes when it comes to advanced deep learning: one-shot learning, graph convolutional networks, learning from less data, and LSTM embeddings.
 According to the GitHub site, "DeepChem aims to provide a high quality open-source toolchain that democratizes the use of deep-learning in drug discovery, materials science, and quantum chemistry."

 **The cornucopia of meaningful leads: Applying deep adversarial autoencoders for new molecule development in oncology** [[github](https://github.com/spoilt333/onco-aae)][[paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5355231/)]

 Explores the use of generative adversarial networks (GAN) in generating new molecular leads for drug candidates.
 In analogy to generating images or video that "look like" they come from some specified distribution, perhaps with some conditioning like "show me a cat picture", the authors reason that novel drug-like molecular structures can be generated with cues about what kind of drug one wants.
 Here they explore a specific type of generative network, an adversarial autoencoder (AAE), and adapt it into what they call a "artificially-intelligent drug discovery engine."

+## Biomarker discovery <a name="biomarker"></a>

+**Deep biomarkers of human aging** [[online predictor](http://www.aging.ai/)][[paper](https://www.ncbi.nlm.nih.gov/pubmed/27191382)]

+From the abstract: "One of the major impediments in human aging research is the absence of a comprehensive and actionable set of biomarkers that may be targeted and measured to track the effectiveness of therapeutic interventions.
+In this study, we designed a modular ensemble of 21 deep neural networks (DNNs) of varying depth, structure and optimization to predict human chronological age using a basic blood test. "

 ## Generic 'omics tools <a name="omics"></a>